saikrishna-prathapaneni/strayos-belt-speed/README.md

 ## Overview
-This script measures the speed of a conveyor belt carrying debris using a 760p60fps ZED camera.
+This script measures the speed of a conveyor belt carrying debris using a 760p60fps ZED stereo camera.
 It utilizes the ZED SDK, OpenCV, NumPy, and Matplotlib to process video frames and calculate the speed of objects moving on the conveyor belt.

 Sample images (Frame captured on left camera and corresponding depth)
 <p align="center">